StevenTammen/chrya.com/README.md

 # Copyright and Terms of Use

 The contents of this site are licensed under the <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Unlike the materials from [my non-religious site](https://steventammen.com), the materials from this site may not be used commercially.
-This is because this is a ministry of grace -- I have chosen to make these materials available free of charge for the edification of the Church of Jesus Christ, and wish for them to always be used in such a way that nobody has to pay for the truth.
+This is because this is a ministry of grace -- I have chosen to make these materials available free of charge for the edification of the Church of Jesus Christ, and wish for them to always be used in such a way that nobody has to pay for them.

 I have not restricted derivative works because it is my hope that other teachers might find these materials helpful in accelerating their own production.
 I would simply ask that in all areas where meaning is substantially altered, it is made clear, so that nobody gets a false impression of what this site teaches.